-Chile is part of Americas with main city at
+Chile is part of South America with main city at

 population of 18M people.
 The main currency is Chilean Peso.
 The languages

 spoken are Spanish.
 Automatic teller machines are common in Chile.
 Current travel safety advice is Do not travel.
 Get other useful information like socket plugs, SIM cards and emergency numbers.

 👍 Developing 🌤️ ~9.59 °C 🌧 ~39.50 mm 👨👩👦👦 18M people

 Following a sharp increase of confirmed COVID-19 cases, the Health Ministry announced a total quarantine for all of Santiago de Chile (see Travel section).
 Nationwide night curfews and movement restrictions remain.
 Essential services continue to operate, but at limited capacity.
 Chilean borders remain closed to foreign nationals, only Chilean citizens and residents are permitted entry.
 If you wish to be informed of viable commercial options to return to Australia (eg. possible commercial charter flights or commercial flights transiting via the USA), register with the Australian Embassy in Santiago de Chile and follow the Embassy on social media for updates on flights.
 See 'Local contacts' for links.
 We now advise you to: Do not travel to Chile.